ampresent/ns2_wcv/README.md

 # ns2_wcv
-A WCV(Wireless Chargeable Vehicle) extension for Network Simulator 2, and a DoC (Denial of Charge) attack model research
+A WCV(Wireless Chargeable Vehicle) extension for Network Simulator 2

+A DoC (Denial of Charge) attack model research

 ## Overview